 Split Dollar Life Insurance Benefits.
 The Company has purchased life insurance policies on Mr. Newsom, Mr. Crockett and Mr. Griffith and has entered into Joint Beneficial Designation Agreements with Mr. Newsom, Mr. Crockett and Mr. Griffith regarding such policies.
 The agreements provide certain death benefits to Mr. Newsom, Mr. Crockett and Mr. Griffith's beneficiaries upon their death.
-If Mr. Newsom, Mr. Crockett or Mr. Griffith's death occurs: (i) while employed by the Company; (ii) after retirement with the Company; (iii) after a change in control (as defined in the life insurance policy documents); or (iv) or after a determination of disability, they are entitled to a certain percentage of the value of the policies less the cash value of the policies.
+If Mr. Newsom, Mr. Crockett or Mr. Griffith's death occurs:

+(i) while employed by the Company; (ii) after retirement with the Company; (iii) after a change in control (as defined in the life insurance policy documents); or (iv) or after a determination of disability, they are entitled to a certain percentage of the value of the policies less the cash value of the policies.
 Mr. Newsom and Mr. Griffith are 100% vested in their benefits under the agreements.
-At December 31, 2019, the value of the split dollar life insurance benefits for Mr. Newsom's beneficiaries would have been approximately \$2,782,000, the value of the split dollar life insurance benefits for Mr. Crockett's beneficiaries would have been approximately \$1,574,000 and the value of the split dollar life insurance benefits for Mr. Griffith's beneficiaries would have been approximately \$1,574,000 and the value of the split dollar life insurance benefits for Mr. Griffith's beneficiaries would have been approximately \$1,097,000.
+At December 31, 2020, the value of the split dollar life insurance benefits for Mr. Newsom's beneficiaries would have been approximately \$2,721,000, the value of the split dollar life insurance benefits for Mr. Crockett's beneficiaries would have been approximately \$1,547,000 and the value of the split dollar life insurance benefits for Mr. Griffith's beneficiaries would have been approximately \$1,075,000.

 Independent Compensation Consultant.
 Pursuant to the Charter of the Compensation Committee, the Compensation Committee is authorized to retain compensation consultants as it deems necessary or appropriate to carry out its duties.
 Prior to retaining, or seeking advice from, a compensation consultant, the Compensation Committee must consider the independence of such compensation consultant, taking into consideration the factors set forth in the Charter of the Compensation Committee.
-The Compensation Committee did not retain a compensation consultant in fiscal year 2019 for purposes of determining or recommending the amount or form of executive or director compensation.
-The management team of the Bank retained Pearl Meyer, an independent compensation consultant, in the fiscal year 2019 to assist in developing a broad-based key employee annual incentive plan for the Company.
+Neither the Company nor the Compensation Committee retained a compensation consultant in fiscal year 2020 for purposes of determining or recommending the amount or form of executive or director compensation.